 - Name a single owner.
 Shared knowledge with no owner becomes shared rot.
 The owner does not write everything; they decide what stays.

 - List the 5-10 highest-value recurring questions teammates ask.
-Those questions define what Knowledge files you actually need, not the other way around.
+Those questions define which Knowledge files you actually need, not the other way around.

 - Decide what is in scope: brand, product, decisions, customer FAQs.
 Anything else gets its own Project.
 One mega-Project is the failure mode.